Home

 AAS Rule

 For the ASA rule the given side must be included and for AAS rule the side given must not be included.
-The trick is we must use the same rule for both the triangles that we are comparing.
+We must use the same rule for both the triangles that we are comparing.

 AAS